 A person who tests positive for alcohol or a controlled substance is medically unqualified to operate a motor vehicle.
-An employee who refuses to submit to such tests will not be permitted to perform or continue to perform safety-sensitive functions.
 If a driver refuses to be tested under applicable FMCSA regulations, that refusal will be treated as a positive test and the employee would be medically unqualified to operate a commercial motor vehicle.
-In addition, the employee may be subject to discipline for violating Rule G based on the supervisor's observations of the employee's behavior and documented signs and symptoms.

-Employees who are disqualified from driver positions as a result of a positive test must be evaluated by a Substance Abuse Professional, complete any required evaluation, test negative for alcohol and/or drugs, and are subject to five-year follow-up testing.
+Employees who are disqualified from driver positions as a result of a positive test must be evaluated by a Substance Abuse Professional, complete any required evaluation, test negative for alcohol and/or drugs, and are subject to 5-year follow-up testing.